bcakmakoglu/vue-flow/docs/src/guide/edge.md

 </template>
 ```

-You can also apply changes (like removing elements safely) using
-the [`applyEdgeChanges`](/typedocs/interfaces/Actions#applyedgechanges/) utility function, which expects an array
-of [changes](/typedocs/types/EdgeChange) to be applied to the currently stored edges.

 ## [Default Edge-Types](/typedocs/interfaces/DefaultEdgeTypes)

 Vue Flow comes with built-in edges that you can use right out of the box.